mikolmogorov/Ragout/docs/USAGE.md

 * Optionally, a phylogenetic tree with the reference and target genomes

-Alternatively, to process larger genomes (>100Mb) you will need to use HAL alignment as input (produced by Progressive Cactus).
+Alternatively, to process larger genomes (>100Mb) you will need to use HAL/MAF alignment produced by Cactus.

 All input parameters are be described in a single configuration file (see below)